sbt/sbt/README.md

 ## Modifying sbt

 1. New development takes place on the 0.13 branch.
-Fixes and improvements that are binary compatible with 0.12.0 can be backported to the 0.12 branch.
+Fixes and improvements that are binary compatible with 0.12 can be backported to the 0.12 branch at the time of the next release.

 2. When developing sbt itself, there is no need to run `build-all`, since this generates documentation as well.
 For the fastest turnaround time for checking compilation only, run `compile`.